omariosc/TickTalk/README.md

 # Tick Talk

-Flask web application which implements a simple Chat Room.
+Flask web application which implements simple chat rooms.
 As part of Coursework 2 of the COMP2011 Web Application Development module.

 ## Link to Deployed Website